Montessori Core Program

 Guides observe daily and track progress across scope‑and‑sequence for each area.
 Conferences share strengths, next steps, and how families can extend learning at home.

-Transparent communication
+Transparent Communication

-Classroom snapshots, in and out of school events as well as parent education keep families connected to their child’s growth.
+Classroom snapshots, in and out of school events as well as parent education keep families connected to their child's growth.
 Parents receive updates during conferences, and Directresses are always available for conversations when needed.
-This approach respects the child’s independence and avoids daily reports that can interrupt the child’s space.

 Frequently Asked Questions